google/applied-machine-learning-intensive/v2/03_regression/05_introduction_to_tensorflow/slides.md

 But it doesn't have to stop there.
 You can create tensors with an arbitrarily high number of dimensions.

-So we now understand why the 'tensor' part of the name exists, but what about 'flow'.
+So we now understand why the "tensor" part of the name exists, but what about "flow"?

-Typically a sequence of operations is performed on tensors in a model.
-These tensors "flow" through the graph that constitutes the model, hench "TensorFlow".
+Typically, a sequence of operations is performed on tensors in a model.
+These tensors "flow" through the graph that constitutes the model, hence "TensorFlow."

 Image Details:
 * [res/introtensorflow1.png](http://www.oreilly.com): Unlicensed